Murder of Özgecan Aslan: Commemoration

-March 19, 2016 the new Ozgecan Aslan Memorial Park opened as a tribute to the victim celebrated by a monumental sculpture representing the phoenix bird phoenix.
+On 19 March 2016, a sculpture in the shape of a phoenix was erected in memory of Özgecan.

 "Özgecan Law"

 Following the murder, a petition was started to prevent reduction of sentences being given to perpetrators of violence and murder against women.
 The petition garnered more than 700,000 signatures within 48 hours and went on to become the most popular petition in Turkish history with more than 1,125,000 signatures.
 Before the Turkish general election of June 2015, the Peoples' Democratic Party (HDP) and the Republican Turkish Party (CHP) promised to pass the "Özgecan Law" after the election, with the HDP co-leader Figen Yüksekdağ signing the petition herself.
 After the election, Gülay Yedekci, a member of the parliament from the CHP, put forward the proposal for the law on 6 July.
 The proposal would remove the provision for the reduction of sentences for the perpetrators of violence and murder against women upon the grounds of "good behavior" and "unjust provocation" from Article 102 of the Turkish Penal Code.
 The proposal would also increase the penalty for child marriage and remove the provisions about the "consent" of the child.
 Such proposals had already been put forward in the parliament for three years, but, according to CHP MP Aylin Nazlıaka, were passed over whilst laws that "appeared to increase the freedom of women, but actually condemning them more and more to their houses" were approved.
 The proposed changes were postponed again as an early general election was scheduled for 1 November.
 The postponement of the "Özgecan Law" prompted further protests, which were supported by MPs from the CHP.

 On 18 November, Aylin Nazlıaka put forward the proposed changes again.
 The proposed law, however, was criticized by a group of lawyers advocating women's rights from Antalya, who claimed that the heavier sentences would increase the brutality of future violence as perpetrators would want to destroy any evidence, and that the problem lay with the sexist upbringing of children.
 Upon the conviction of the perpetrators on 3 December, Özgecan's mother called for the "Özgecan Law" to be passed as soon as possible.